91st Minnesota Legislature: House of Representatives

 On December 8, 2018, four Republican members of the House (Reps.
 Steve Drazkowski of Mazeppa, Cal Bahr of East Bethel, Tim Miller of Prinsburg, Jeremy Munson of Lake Crystal) announced that they would not join the Republican caucus in the 91st Legislature and instead would form a new caucus, called the "New Republican Caucus."
 They cited displeasure with "the attitudes and actions by [Leader Daudt] and some of his supporters" and said they still consider themselves to be members of the Republican Party.

 Religious composition

-Over half of the 91st legislature identify as Christian, 3% identify as Jewish, and 42% refused to state their affiliation.
-The single largest religious denomination are Lutherans with 39 members; 21 in the house (15.6%), and 18 in the senate (26.9%).
+Over half of the 91st legislature identified as Christian, 3% identified as Jewish, and 42% did not state their affiliation.
+The single largest religious denomination was Lutheranism with 39 members: 21 in the house (15.6%) and 18 in the senate (26.9%).

 Minority composition

 22 legislators identified themselves or were identified in a newspaper or book as a member of a minority group.